varigence/docs/bimlflex/reference-documentation/excel-metadata-addin.md

 ## Restructured Versioning

 With the upcoming R2 release of BimlFlex and BimlStudio, Varigence has restructured the naming convention for new versions of Biml applications moving forward.

 The new update will be labeled as version 20.2, indicating 2020 as the release year and .2 to indicate the second update within that year.

 All Varigence products will adhere to this same naming convention to provide users clarity on versions both currently installed and upcoming.

 Along with changes to version labelling come changes to the BimlFlex and BimlStudio installation paths.

 Dropping the former "5.0" directory from previous installations `(C:\Program Files\Varigence\BimlFlex\5.0)`, files will now be kept in the parent directory of the above path, `(C:\Program Files\Varigence\BimlFlex)`.

 When users choose to update to Version 20.2 it will not be possible to maintain side-by-side versions, as programs with database dependencies do not fare will with such assemblies.
 Users must lock-in one version to install.

 ## Known Issue for Excel Metadata Editor

 One known feature that breaks upon installation is the Excel Metadata Editor Add-In .xlsx file.
-Excel has hardcoded the path to this add-in and unfortunately, there is no preprogrammed workaround.
+Excel has hardcoded the path to this add-in and this must be updated for the Excel add-in to work.

 Users will be required to take one of three options in order to resolve this Excel File Migration Error.